trailofbits/deepstate/docs/test_harness.md

 ## Postconditions - checks

-Once symbolic variables are declared, constrained and used in functions that are tested, you may want to assert something about them.
-To do that use either `ASSERT_*` or `CHECK_*` family of macros.
+Once symbolic variables are declared, constrained, and used in functions that are tested, you may want to assert something about the results of testing, as in normal unit tests.
+To do that use either the
+`ASSERT_*` or `CHECK_*` family of macros.

 Macros from the first family will stop execution of the test if the assertion is false.
-Macros from the second one will mark the test as failed, but will let the test continue.
+Macros from the second set will mark the test as failed, but allow the test to continue.

-Fuzzers will treat false `ASSERT`/`CHECK` as a crash if `--abort_on_fail` option is provided (which is by default when using executors).
+Fuzzers will treat false `ASSERT`/`CHECK` as crashes if the `--abort_on_fail` option is set (which is by default when using most executors).

-DeepState provides following postcondition asserts:
+DeepState provides the following postcondition asserts:
 * ASSERT_EQ
 * ASSERT_NE
 * ASSERT_LT